Cochlear implants can help people who have severe to profound hearing loss.

 Cochlear implants surgery

-The operation can take about 2 to 4 hours to insert implants into both ears.
+The operation can take around 2 to 4 hours to insert implants into both ears.

 You or your child will stay in hospital for at least 24 hours after the surgery.

-About 2 to 4 weeks after the surgery, you'll go back to hospital to have the external part of the implant fitted and switched on.
+Around 2 to 4 weeks after the surgery, you or your child will go back to hospital.
+This is to have the external part of the implant fitted and switched on.
 These are the speech processors.

 The audiologist will programme the processor so that you can hear sounds.

-As you or your child get used to the implant, you'll need to go back into hospital several times so that the audiologist can adjust the settings.
+As you or your child get used to the implant, you'll need to go back to hospital several times.
+This is so the audiologist can adjust the settings.

-You or your child will also have regular appointments with a speech and language therapist.
+There will also be regular appointments with a speech and language therapist.